jaydengong17/jaydengong17.github.io/_posts/2023-08-31-Unit-Table.md

 ---

-I recently made a table for all of the base SI units per second (to the 0, 1, 2, and 3).
+I recently made a table for all of the base SI units per second (to the power of 0, 1, 2, and 3).
 I got this inspiration from [xkcd.com/2813/](https://xkcd.com/2813/).